Supervised Consumption And Treatment Service

 In November 2017, the SCTS at 256 King Edward Avenue, also known as the “Trailer”, was opened in partnership with Ottawa Inner City Health through a controlled substances exemption from Health Canada.

 Through funding and support from the Ontario Ministry of Health and Ottawa Public Health, The Trailer operates 24/7.
 The facility which is operated by Ottawa Inner City Health has 13 injection booths making it one of the largest and busiest sites in Ontario.
 Wrap around services include supervised injection, primary care services, mental health care, and substance use treatment.
-The Trailer program includes peer outreach services to support local residents and businesses, a community clean up team and low barrier employment opportunities for people who are trying to make change their substance use.
+The Trailer program includes peer outreach services to support local residents and businesses, a community clean up team and low barrier employment opportunities for people who are trying to make changes to their substance use.

 Operation of The Trailer has brought a new set of clients with new needs to the doors of Shepherds of Good Hope.
 Demand for housing help, eviction prevention, access to legal services and food security provide new challenges and the need for new ways of working.